Beauty Therapist CV Template (Text Format)

 1. Write an impactful CV personal profile

 Writing an engaging beauty therapist CV personal profile is vital to getting the recruiter’s attention.
-This short paragraph (3–5 sentences) at the top of your CV is an overview of your job-specific experience and skills as a beauty therapist.
+This short paragraph (3–5 sentences) sits at the top of your CV.
+It offers is an overview of your job-specific experience and skills as a beauty therapist.

-A well-written personal profile (also known as a CV personal statement) gives the recruiter a snapshot of your abilities, and convinces them to read on.
-Here’s an example of an attention-grabbing personal profile for a beauty therapist CV:
+A well-written personal profile gives the recruiter a snapshot of your abilities, and convinces them to read on.

 2. Emphasise your beauty therapist skills